DylanHamme99/DylanHamme99.github.io/Landscape.md

-## An Analysis of the Environmental Impacts and Occurrences of Jones Family Farms: A landscape Perspective
+## An Analysis of the Environmental Impacts and Occurrences of Jones Family Farms: A Landscape Perspective

 ***Description***
 This is a breif report that focuses on the ecological factors and their influeces from a landscape perspective within the